anonymous1010001/BERT_ER/README.md

 ## Training and inferencing individual models
 For training run `training_with_LLM_generated_synthetic_data.py`. <br> After training, you can find the best checkpoint on the dev set according to the evaluation results.
 For this use `prediction.py`.

+# QPP-Evaluator
+Download the `qpp-eval-main.zip' and it uses Apache lucene for the retrieval process (Download the ).[link]